Frances Wach is the Saskatchewan SPCA’s Executive Director and has been involved with the organization for almost thirty years.

 Community Relations Coordinator

 Animals have been part of Josh’s life for as long as he can remember.
 His interest in animal welfare stems from the pet cats his family has cared for over the years.
-After joining the Saskatchewan SPCA as an employee in 2015, he became more aware of the many challenges facing the animal welfare sector, including animal abuse and neglect, cat overpopulation, and the link between animal abuse and domestic violence.
+After joining the Saskatchewan SPCA as an employee, he became more aware of the many challenges facing the animal welfare sector, including animal abuse and neglect, cat overpopulation, and the link between animal abuse and domestic violence.
 His increased awareness of these issues has strengthened his desire to help improve the lives of pets, livestock, and wildlife.

 Jenny Marriott has been a volunteer with the Saskatchewan SPCA for three years.
 With her strong research and writing skills and an educational background in agriculture, she is helping to educate and inform stakeholders on a range of topical animal health and welfare issues.
 We are particularly excited to have her assistance in the planning stages of a new social enterprise project for the Saskatchewan SPCA.